Financial-Times/origami-website/_tutorials/manual-build.md

 You may see this in existing projects but this method of including CSS is deprecated.
 We recommend using the component's mixins instead.
 </aside>

-If we open our `index.html` in a browser window, we'll see that our content is now centred on the page.
+If we open our page in a browser window (visit `http://localhost:3000` after running the origami-workshop command discussed above), we'll see that our content is now centred on the page.
 This is because of the classes that we added to our outside `div` at the very beginning.

 We added an <a href="https://registry.origami.ft.com/components/o-typography">o-typography</a> class to our inner div at the beginning of the tutorial, as well.
 It will apply styling just as the grid did, so the next—unguided—step, is for you to implement `o-typography` in the same way we implemented `o-grid` above.

-Look at your `index.html` in the browser when you're done - your headings and paragraphs should have received font families and styling of their own.
+Look at your page in the browser when you're done - your headings and paragraphs should have received font families and styling of their own.

 ### Output Component Styles Granularly